-DELETE Exclude Certificates Query
+DELETE Certificates Exclude Query

 The DELETE /Certificates/Exclude/Query method is used to delete and exclude a group of certificates from Keyfactor Command that match the criteria provided in the query string.
 This endpoint An endpoint is a URL that enables the API to gain access to resources on a server. returns 204 with no content upon success.

-Permissions for certificates can be set at either the global or certificate collection The certificate search function allows you to query the Keyfactor Command database for certificates from any available source based on any criteria of the certificates and save the results as a collection that will be availble in other places in the Management Portal (e.g. expiration alerts and certain reports). level.
-See Certificate Collection Permissions for more information about global vs collection permissions.
-See also the CollectionId input parameter
+Permissions for certificates can be configured at multiple levels.
+You can apply them system-wide—for all certificates—or use fine-grained control by assigning permissions at the certificate collection The certificate search function allows you to query the Keyfactor Command database for certificates from any available source based on any criteria of the certificates and save the results as a collection that will be availble in other places in the Management Portal (e.g. expiration alerts and certain reports). level.
+The appropriate level depends on how the certificates are accessed.
+See Certificate Collection Permissions for more information about system-wide versus more targeted permission models.

-Table 294: DELETE Certificates Input Parameters
+Table 330: DELETE Certificates Exclude Query Input Parameters

 Name | In | Description |